martivit/JENA_SSA_analysis_scripts/README.md

 # JENA/SSA Analysis Tool
-An R-based analysis pipeline for processing and analyzing School Survey Assessment (SSA) data with support for complex disaggregations, derived indicators, and formatted Excel outputs
+An R-based analysis pipeline for processing and analyzing School level Assessment data with support for complex disaggregations, derived indicators, and formatted Excel outputs

 ## Table of Contents